matihost/monorepo/terraform/aws/aws-site/README.md

     Follow instruction on the screen.
 Essentially you need to create a file and place it under `.well-known/acme-challenge/` location in the S3 site bucket.
 This is the proof that you control the site - and hence Let's Encrypt will generate TLS certificate for free for 3 months, The make script also copies the generated certficate to `~/.tls` directory so that next Terraform invocation can access it.

+    _Warning_: If you intent to run deployment of this module from GitHub Actions `CD` workflow, not from your local environment - you need to place/change these files as GitHub Actions Environment secrets `TLS_CRT`, `TLS_CHAIN`, `TLS_KEY` respectively.

 * Change `enable_tls` variable to `true` in your Terragrant config and re run Terragrunt again.
-It will create IAM certifacte and create CloudFront distribution.
+It will create IAM certificate and create CloudFront distribution.

     ```bash
     make run ENV=prod